cobaltspeech/sdk-cubic/docs-src/content/using-cubic-sdk/android.md

 }
 ```

-This will allow you to have the gradle build script generate the protobuf code.
+This will allow the app's gradle build script to generate the protobuf code.

 ## Generating code from protobuf files

 Next, you will have to add the code to actually generate the files.
-You will need to modifiy your `app/build.gradle` file with the following.
+To generate the gRPC code, modify your `app/build.gradle` file with the following:

 ``` groovy
 apply plugin: 'com.android.application' // Should already exist